-^{} E-mail: thomas.piketty@cepremap.cnrs.fr.
+\ E-mail: thomas.piketty@cepremap.cnrs.fr.

-The basic premise of this approach is the same as that of modern economics: information pertinent to individual decisions never exists in concentrated or integrated form, but solely as the dispersed bits of incomplete and frequently contradictory knowledge which all the separate individuals possess (Hayek, 1945, p.
+The basic premise of this approach is the same as that of modern economics: information pertinent to individual decisions never exists in concentrated or integrated form, but solely as the dispersed bits of incomplete and frequently contradictory knowledge which all the separate individuals possess (Havek, 1945, p.
 519), and therefore the objective of political institutions (just as that of economic institutions) is to allow for an efficient use of these dispersed bits of information.
 In economics, the informational efficiency theorems obtained in the Arrow-Debreu model can be viewed as the founding result of this approach: the price system delivers Pareto-efficient allocations, i.e. even a planner with full information on all individual preferences and production technologies could not re-allocate resources so that everybody is better off than in the decentralized market equilibrium.
 Since then, the general objective of theoretical economic research has been to explore the limits of this basic efficiency result, and in particular how other non-market insitutions, such as firms, contracts, government regulators, etc., use available information in order to complement the market mechanism.

 Economists have however always been more reluctant to apply this approach to the study of politics.
 In the traditional public choice approach, politics is viewed merely as a game where selfish rational actors seek to divide the pie produced by economics.
-This basic approach implies that there is not much of a productive role for political institutions: since all what politics is doing is to divide a pie, alternative political insitutions (such as dictatorship, majority-rule voting or various electoral systems) simply correspond to different allocations of power and alternative divisions of the pie.
-In addition, democratic political markets are frequently viewed by economists as being inefficient because of monopoly, rent-seeking and poorly informed voters (with no private incentive to become informed), so that politics not only does not produce any positive value but frequently destroys some of the positive value produced by economics.2
+This basic approach implies that there is not much of a productive role for political institutions: since all what politics is doing is to divide a pie, alternative political institutions (such as dictatorship, majority-rule voting or various electoral systems) simply correspond to different allocations of power and alternative divisions of the pie.
+In addition, democratic political markets are frequently viewed by economists as being inefficient because of monopoly, rent-seeking and poorly informed voters (with no private incentive to become informed), so that politics not only does not produce any positive value but frequently destroys some of the positive value produced by economics.

 Although this approach has been largely dominant in modern formal political models, this has not always been so.
-In particular, the formal framework developed by Condorcet (1785) is based explicitly on the idea that political institutions have a constructive role to play in order to allow for an efficient aggregation of all the socially-useful information that is dispersed among individuals.
-Condorcet's basic result, the so-called 'Condorcet Jury Theorem', states under which conditions majority-rule voting yields efficient information aggregation.
-But Condorcet also examines what information structures imply the informational efficiency of other electoral systems (indirect democracy, multi-stage voting, etc. . . .).
-In a sense, the recent literature surveyed in this paper represents a come-back to the original Condorcet approach.
-This paper seeks to briefly summarize the main results of this recent literature and to argue that this come-back represents a fruitful opportunity to renew the efficiency analysis of alternative political insitutions.
+In particular, the formal framework developed by Condorcet (1785) is based explicitly on the idea that political institutions have a constructive role to play in order to allow for an efficient aggregation of all the socially-useful information that is dispersed among

-1 See Downs (1957) and Buchanan and Tullock (1962) for classic references in the early public choice literature.
+&lt;sup>1 See Downs (1957) and Buchanan and Tullock (1962) for classic references in the early public choice literature.

-2 See however Wittman (1989) for a Chicago, Coase-type view of why democratic political markets are necessarily efficient (the efficiency of 'laissez-faire' is stated forcefully, but with little attempt to analyze rigorously which exact institutions allow for such an efficient use of dispersed information; this approach ressembles that of Hayek with respect to the efficiency of economic markets).
+&lt;sup>2See however Wittman (1989) for a Chicago, Coase-type view of why democratic political markets are necessarily efficient (the efficiency of 'laissez-faire' is stated forcefully, but with little attempt to analyze rigorously which exact institutions allow for such an efficient use of dispersed information; this approach ressembles that of Hayek with respect to the efficiency of economic markets).